 Luckily Ken, a passage steward, called right after I spoke with Dan.
 He could get me if I backtracked 2.1 miles and forded a creek.
 That sounded great!

-Less than an hour later I was in his Suburban, all warm and cozy.
+Less than an hour later I was in his Suburban, all warm and cozy and enjoying my evacuation off of Mica Mountain.

 Ken brought me to his home so I could figure out what to do.
 Long story short: I’m back at Sandy’s, where I dried my tent and washed my clothes.
 Two of my friends arrive tomorrow to hike with me for a week.
 But where will we hike?